Educational Specialist Requirements

 Required Educational Specialist Forms

-Forms are reviewed by staff in the Office of Graduate Studies, given the Associate Vice Chancellor for Graduate Studies’ signature if approved, and an electronic copy is made available to the academic program office.
+Forms are reviewed by staff in the Graduate School, given the Dean's signature if approved, and an electronic copy is made available to the academic program office.
 If changes/corrections are needed, or if any signatures are missing, the forms will be returned to the department for corrective measures.
-If any faculty signatures are illegible, we ask that departments print a correct spelling below any such signatures.
+If any faculty signatures are illegible, we ask that departments print the correct spelling below any such signatures.

 Request for the Educational Specialist Advisory Committee (S-1 form, PDF)

 The S-1 form serves as official documentation of who serves on a student’s advisory committee.
-It should be submitted to the Office of Graduate Studies by the end of a student’s second semester or at least one semester prior to degree completion.
+It should be submitted to the Graduate School by the end of a student’s second semester or at least one semester prior to degree completion.

 Plan of Study for the Educational Specialist Degree (S-2 form, PDF)

-The S-2 form provides the student, academic program/department and the Office of Graduate Studies with a plan for all the course work that will comprise a plan of study.
+The S-2 form provides the student, academic program/department, and the Graduate School with a plan for all the course work that will comprise a plan of study.
 It serves as a general plan to follow.
 Changes on the plan of study can be made easily by submitting a Course Substitution form.
 The S-2 form should be submitted to the Graduate School preferably by the end of a student’s second semester or at least one semester prior to degree completion.

 Report of the Educational Specialist Examining Committee (S-3 form, PDF)